generation-software/screwdriver-cd-guide/docs/user-guide/templates.md

 jobs:
   # Inherits parameters "color" and "sports" from the template.
-  # Since the parameter "music" from the template is overridden at the pipeline scope, it is not is not inherited at job scope.
+  # Since the parameter "music" from the template is overridden at the pipeline scope, it is not inherited at job scope.
   default_template_params:
     requires: [~pr, ~commit]
     template: favorites/myNamespace@2

   # Inherits parameter "sports" from the template.
-  # Since the parameter "music" from the template is overridden at the pipeline scope, it is not is not inherited at job scope.
+  # Since the parameter "music" from the template is overridden at the pipeline scope, it is not inherited at job scope.
   # Overrides the parameter "color" from the template.
   override_template_params:
     requires: default_template_params